Modeling and simulation of batch distillation unit: Type of Aspen simulator package

-The sophisticated Aspen Software tool can simulate large process with a high degree of accuracy.
-It has a model library that includes mixers, splitters, as phase separator, heat exchanger, distillation columns, and reactor pressure changers manipulators, etc. By interconnecting several unit operations, we are able to develop a process flow diagram (PFD) for a complete plant.
-To solve the model structure of either a single unit of a chemical plant, required Fortran code are built-in in the Aspen simulator.
+The Aspen Software tool can simulate large processes with a high degree of accuracy.
+It has a model library that includes mixers, splitters, as phase separator, heat exchanger, distillation columns, and reactor pressure changers manipulators, etc. By interconnecting several unit operations, process flow diagram (PFD) can be developed for a complete plant.
+To solve the model structure of either a single unit of a chemical plant, the required Fortran code are built into the Aspen simulator.

 Aspen simulator has been developed for the simulation of wide variety of processes such as chemical and petrochemical, petroleum refining, polymer, and coal based processes.

-Nowadays, different Aspen package are available for simulations with promising performance.
-Briefly, some of them are presented below.
+Nowadays, different Aspen package are available for various types of simulations.
+Some examples are listed below.

 Aspen Plus – This type of process simulator is used for steady state simulation of chemicals, petrochemicals and petroleum industries.
 It is also used for performance monitoring, design, optimization and business planning.

-Aspen Dynamics –This type of process simulator is used for dynamics study and closed loop control of several process industries.
-Aspen Dynamics is integrated with Aspen plus.
+Aspen Dynamics – This type of process simulator is used for dynamics study and closed loop control of several process industries.
+Aspen Dynamics is integrated with Aspen Plus.

-Aspen Batch CAD – this simulator is typically used for batch processing, reaction and distillations.
-It allow us to derive reaction and kinetic information form the experimental data to create a process simulation.
+Aspen Batch CAD – This simulator is typically used for batch processing, reaction and distillations.
+It can derive reaction and kinetic information form the experimental data to create a process simulation.

-Aspen Chromatography-This is a dynamic simulation software package used for both batch chromatography and chromatography simulated moving bed processes.
+Aspen Chromatography – This is a dynamic simulation software package used for both batch chromatography and chromatography simulated moving bed processes.

-Aspen Properties- It is useful for the thermophysical properties calculation.
+Aspen Properties – This is used for calculating thermophysical properties.

-Aspen Polymer Plus – It is a modeling tool for steady state and dynamic simulation and optimization of polymer processes.
+Aspen Polymer Plus – This is a modeling tool for steady state and dynamic simulation and optimization of polymer processes.
 This is available within Aspen Plus or Aspen Properties rather than via an external menu.

-Aspen HYSIS – this process modeling package is typically used for steady state simulation, performance monitoring, design, optimization and business planning for petroleum refining, and oil and gas industries.
+Aspen HYSIS – This process modeling package is typically used for steady state simulation, performance monitoring, design, optimization and business planning for petroleum refining, and oil and gas industries.

-Aspen simulate the performance of the designed process.
+Aspen simulates the performance of the designed process.
 A solid understanding of the underlying chemical engineering principles is needed to supply reasonable value of input parameters and analyse the result obtained.
-In addition to the process flow diagram, required input information to simulate a process are: setup, components properties, streams and blocks.
+In addition to the process flow diagram, other information is needed to simulate a process, including setup, components properties, streams and blocks.